Edible Cookie Dough (5 Flavors!)

 3/4 teaspoon ground cinnamon

-1 tablespoon cinnamon sugar topping (2 1/2 teaspoons granulated sugar mixed with 1/2 teaspoon cinnamon)
+1 tablespoon cinnamon sugar topping (2 ½ teaspoons sugar + 1/2 teaspoon cinnamon)

 Directions

-• 1Microwave Instructions: Microwave the flour in a microwave-safe bowl for one minute.
-Remove and stir well — it will seem hard to stir at first and then will break apart.
-Microwave for one more minute or until the temperature reaches 165 degrees F throughout.
-Stir the flour very well then sift into a medium bowl.
+• 1Microwave instructions: Microwave the flour in a microwave-safe bowl for 1 minute.
+Remove and stir well—it will seem hard to stir at first and then break apart.
+Microwave for 1 more minute or until the temperature reaches 165°F. Stir the flour very well, then sift into a medium bowl.

-2Oven Instructions: Spread flour onto a baking sheet and bake in a 350-degree Fahrenheit oven for 10 minutes.
+2Oven instructions: Spread the flour onto a baking sheet and bake in a 350°F oven for 10 minutes.
 Sift the flour into a bowl.

 • Chocolate Chip Cookie Flavor